BertrandConxy/The-Portfolio/README.md

 ## Issues

-Up to now, there are no issues with it
+Up to now, there are no issues with it.

-Here is the link to the Issues tab https://github.com/BertrandConxy/The-Portfolio/issues
+Here is the link to the Issues tab:

+https://github.com/BertrandConxy/The-Portfolio/issues

 ## Authors